Experimentally controlling scattering of water waves in correlated disorder: Scattering and absorption in hyperuniform disorder

 Stealthy hyperuniform distributions of scatterers are characterized by a structure factor satisfying $S(q) = 0$ for $q \leq K$.
 In this case, we find from Eq.~(\ref{eq:MFP_S}) that $\ell_s \to \infty$ for $k \leq K/2$.
 Physically, the constraint on the structure factor induces spatial correlations in the positions of the scatterers that suppress density fluctuations at large scales, thus suppressing scattering at large wavelengths or equivalently small wavevectors.
 Therefore, by increasing the wavenumber $k$ across a spectral region including the threshold wavenumber $K/2$, the SHU medium is expected to exhibit a transition from non-scattering to strongly scattering.

 The degree of spatial correlations in SHU disorder scales with the size $K$ of the constrained region, and is usually measured by the parameter $\chi$ such that $K = \sqrt{16\pi \rho \chi}$, with $\chi=0$ corresponding to an uncorrelated disorder and $\chi = 1$ to a periodic crystal~\cite{Uche04,torquato_hyperuniform_2018}.
 Here we chose $\chi=0.5$, which corresponds to highly correlated albeit disordered configurations.
 The value of $K$, and therefore the spectral range of the non-scattering region, is adjusted using the density $\rho$ as a parameter.
-Examples of fully disordered and SHU patterns are shown in Fig.~\ref{fig:structure factor}A and B, together with their corresponding structure factors in Fig.~\ref{fig:structure factor}C and D. We note that SHU patterns do not require ensemble averaging to reveal their small-$q$ suppression: Each single realization individually satisfies the constraint $S(q)=0$ for $q \le K$ (see Fig.~\ref{fig:structure factor}D).
+Examples of fully disordered and SHU patterns are shown in Fig.~\ref{fig:structure factor}A and B, together with their corresponding structure factors in Fig.~\ref{fig:structure factor}C and D. The SHU patterns were generated following the optimization procedure described in Ref.~\cite{Monsarrat22} (see Materials and Methods and SI Appendix, Fig. S2).
+We note that SHU patterns do not require ensemble averaging to reveal their small-$q$ suppression: Each single realization individually satisfies the constraint $S(q)=0$ for $q \le K$ (see Fig.~\ref{fig:structure factor}D).
 By contrast, uncorrelated disorder exhibits configuration to configuration fluctuations of $S(q)$ over the entire $q$ plane (Fig.~\ref{fig:structure factor}C).

 For water waves, attenuation due to viscosity cannot be neglected.
 Exponential attenuation of the wave amplitude is described by a complex-valued wavenumber $k^\star=k+i\beta$, where $\beta = 4 \eta k^2/(\rho_w v_g)$, with $\eta$ the dynamical viscosity and $v_g$ the group velocity.
 In practice, the observed decay rate~$\beta$ exceeds the theoretical bulk prediction, due to additional sources of dissipation, such as surface contamination and friction at the bottom and lateral walls of the water tank.
 In principle, dissipation in the background should result in a correction factor in the summation in \eqref{eq:S_factor}, creating a cutoff $\ell_a=1/\beta$ in the distance between pairs of scatterers capable of producing interferences.
 In our experiment, this cutoff does not significantly hinder the ability to observe the crucial role played by the hyperuniform disorder, since in the frequency range \unit{3.5-10}{Hz} that is used, the condition $\ell_a \gg \lambda$ is always satisfied.
 Indeed, $\ell_a$ ranges from \unit{19}{cm} to \unit{147}{cm}, while the wavelength $\lambda$ ranges from \unit{2.3}{cm} to \unit{14}{cm}.
 Even in the presence of viscous dissipation, we can safely conclude that changes in the scattering mean free path $\ell_s$ due to hyperuniform correlations are well described by Eqs.~(\ref{eq:S_factor}) and~(\ref{eq:MFP_S}).